Table of Contents

-About the Blood Alcohol Level Chart
+What About the Blood Alcohol Level Chart

 Many people learn best when they can see an example of the topic being discussed.
 Here is a blood alcohol level chart.
 It is a handy chart that can help you to better control your drinking:

 Always keep in mind that each person will handle alcohol in a unique manner.
-The body mass index and basic differences in physiology means we all react to alcohol in our own way.
+The body mass index and basic differences in physiology mean we all react to alcohol in our own way.
 This blood alcohol level chart is only used as a basic gauge.

-Alcohol poisoning is caused by binge drinking, or drinking a large amount of ethyl alcohol in a short period of time.
+Alcohol poisoning is caused by binge drinking or drinking a large amount of ethyl alcohol in a short period of time.
 This causes more toxins to build up in the bloodstream than the body can manage.
-The liver becomes over taxed, and toxins flood the body.
+The liver becomes overtaxed, and toxins flood the body.

 The toxins impact all the major organs, but the biggest risk is to the central nervous system.
 This is what regulates the heart and lung functions.
 When excess alcohol is in the system, it can lead to suppressed breathing and death.

 The BAL chart gives you a glimpse of how this works.
 The blood alcohol level rises along with the number of drinks consumed in an hour or two.
-For instance, a 200 pound man who drinks 6 drinks in two hours will have a .13% BAL.
+For instance, a 200-pound man who drinks 6 drinks in two hours will have a .13% BAL.
 This far exceeds the legal limit.

 Alcohol Use Disorder (AUD)

 Problem drinking covers a range of issues.
 Some may binge drink on the weekends, which is an AUD, while others may drink all day long, also an AUD.
-Anytime alcohol is consumed in excess of the CDC on a regular basis, and AUD can take hold.
+Anytime alcohol is consumed in excess of the CDC on a regular basis, AUD can take hold.